Canop/rhit/website/docs/usage-filters.md

 !!!
 Note
 	On most shells, characters like `$`, `<`, `>`, `|`, or `!` have a special meaning if not between single quotes.
 In case of doubt put your arguments between quotes, for example `rhit -s '!404'`

-# Filter by Date
+# Filter by Date-Time

-The date filter argument is `--date`, shortened in `-d`.
+The date-time filter argument is `--date`, shortened in `-d`.

-The precision of dates in rhit is the day, and the order of tokens is year, month (numerical) then day (in 1-31).
+The order of tokens is year, month (numerical) then day (in 1-31).
+If you specify the time, it follows the same logic: hour, minute, seconds.

 For example here are the 6 days in the range from `2021/02/15` to `2021/02/20`: